HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: RELATED WORK

 \subsection{Group Information for Trajectory Prediction}

-Motion coherency within the crowd, containing implicit but rich information of social relationships, has been applied in many tasks, such as crowd activity perception \cite{wang2008unsupervised} and crowd behavior understanding \cite{zhou2012understanding}.

-Several approaches have been proposed to detect coherent motion within the crowd \cite{zhou2012coherent} or to quantify the collectiveness of crowds \cite{mei2019measuring}.
-Zhou \textit{et al.} \cite{zhou2012coherent} introduce coherent filtering methods for motion coherency detection.
-The coherent filtering method works well for crowds with large crowd densities.
-Based on the coherent filtering, Chen \textit{et al.} proposed a hybrid labeling method leveraging DBSACN clustering method to compensate for the drawbacks of coherent filtering in small group detection \cite{chen2020comogcn}.
-They added coherent motion labels to current benchmark datasets for trajectory prediction to address the unavailability of motion coherency.
+Motion coherency within the crowd contains implicit but rich information of social relationships.
+Several approaches have been proposed to detect coherent motion within the crowd.
+Zhou \textit{et al.} \cite{zhou2012coherent} introduced coherent filtering methods for motion coherency detection which work well for crowds with large crowd densities.
+Based on it, Chen \textit{et al.} proposed a hybrid labeling method leveraging DBSACN clustering method to compensate for the drawbacks of coherent filtering in small group detection \cite{chen2020comogcn}.

-To date, only a few works have considered group information for trajectory prediction.
-Based on the social LSTM, Bisagno \textit{et al.} proposed the group-LSTM \cite{bisagno2018group}, which selectively contains information of outsiders in the social pooling process of interested people.
-Sun \textit{et al.} \cite{sun2020recursive} learned the relation matrix to distinguish whether two pedestrians are in the same group, and applied this matrix to a GCN for interaction modeling.
+To date, only a few works have considered group interactions for trajectory prediction.
+Group-LSTM \cite{bisagno2018group} selectively included information about outsiders during the social pooling process.
+Sun \textit{et al.} \cite{sun2020recursive} learned a relation matrix to distinguish whether two pedestrians are in the same group, and applied this matrix to a GCN for interaction modeling.
 They did not separate intergroup or intragroup interactions.
-Chen \textit{et al.} better exploited the group information by using two GCNs to tackle the interactions between the interested people and other people in the group and interactions between the interested people and outsiders \cite{chen2020comogcn}.
-They demonstrated that incorporating motion coherency benefits trajectory prediction.
-However, they failed to model crowd interactions jointly and neglected the social interaction between groups.
+Chen \textit{et al.} better exploited the group information by using two GCNs: one to tackle the interactions within the group and the other to handle interactions with pedestrians outside the group \cite{chen2020comogcn}.
 In this work, we propose a novel hierarchical graph representation that better captures interactions within and between groups to improve interaction modeling.